wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

    * type o to insert new line below current position.
    * type O to insert new line above current position.

+   * type v to visually select

    * type G to go to end of file.
    * type 55G to go to line 55.

+   * type v to visually select.
+   * type d to delete (cut) single character.
+   * type c to change (delete, then place in insert mode)
    * type dd to delete line.

    * type ZZ to save and exit